ttmgr/Air_Metagenomics/Metagenomics_Commands.md

     -contig /path/to/input/contigs.fasta specifies the input file containing assembled contigs in FASTA format.
     -out /path/to/output/binning specifies the output directory where the resulting binning information will be saved.
-    -thread 4 specifies the number of threads to use during the binning process
 ```